kerusey/CoffeeBreaker/CONTRIBUTING.md

 # Contributing to CoffeeBreaker

-CoffeeBreakerTM would appriciate any help to improve the project!
+CoffeeBreakerTM would appreciate any help to improve the project!
 Contributions may include bug reports, bug fixes, new features, infrastructure enhancements, or documentation updates.